riccardoscheda/py-utils/docker/Docker-tutorial.md

 We can have an account and different repositories, public or private.

 ## Connect Docker with GitHub

 Suppose we have a python project in a github repository, and you want to make this package available to others.
 To make sure that other users can run the code without dependencies problems, we can make a docker image.
 So we add to the github repository a Dockerfile which can automatically build an image on dockerhub in a specific repository.
-To do so, we have firstly to connect dockerhub with github, see https://docs.docker.com/docker-hub/builds/link-source/
+To do so, we have firstly to connect dockerhub with github, see [this link](https://docs.docker.com/docker-hub/builds/link-source/)

 Next, we have to add a yaml file to our github repository in order to run GitHub Actions.
 To do so, go to your repository on github and go to `Actions`: